johnno1962/Diamond/README.md

 Each script has it's own shadow Xcode project accessed by typing `script_name -edit`.
 The files are copied to and from the actual script location depending on which is more recent.
-When `prepare.rb` is building these projects it looks for projects it is dependent on and makes sure they are up to date.
+When `compile.rb` is building these projects it looks for projects it is dependent on and makes sure they are up to date.

 The final step is to provide better reporting of the file and line number of